Public procurement rules changed on Monday 24th February 2025. These rules shape how public procurement bodies buy goods and services.

 Key benefits for suppliers include more standardisation and streamlining of procurement processes - but there are also additional benefits in the Act such as requiring better oversight of procurement decisions and strengthening payment terms.

-The Cabinet Office has been providing webinars for suppliers but if you have not been able to attend these, there are recordings of the sessions on the link below.
+The Cabinet Office has also been providing webinars for suppliers on the Procurement Act 2023 changes but if you have not been able to attend these, there are recordings of the sessions on the link below.

 Information and guidance for suppliers - GOV.UK

 These recordings focus on the key changes for suppliers and feature a live demonstration of the central digital platform.
-It is to make it easier to find and bid for contracts with a central digital platform, which will be an enhancement to the existing Find a Tender Service.
+It is to make it easier to find and bid for contracts with a central digital platform, which is an enhancement to the Find a Tender Service.

 A webinar for suppliers and other interested parties: How to get ready for 24 February 2025